 So how, biblically speaking, should Christians solve this widespread lack of the supernatural gifts of the Holy Spirit of God?
 I suggest three things:

 The apostle Paul was writing to a local Christian church in Corinth.
 He expressed gladness that they did “not lack any spiritual gift.”
 Could the apostle write that to your church today?
 This is the same Corinthian church to which Paul wrote about the spiritual gifts in chapter 12.
 Here at the outset of his epistle, he reminded them that they did not lack any of the spiritual gifts.
 In what time context? — “to the end … waiting for when [Christ] returns … while [they] wait for the Lord Jesus to come again.”

 The inspired writer Paul expected the local church in Corinth to have gifts of the Spirit functioning throughout the Church Age, right up until the time of Jesus’ Second Coming.
-And thankfully, there are still thousands of local churches throughout the land today who believe God’s Word and see the regular manifestation of the spiritual gifts.
+And thankfully, there are still thousands of local churches throughout the land today who believe God’s Word the Bible and see the regular manifestation of the spiritual gifts.
 But sadly those churches are greatly outnumbered by those which have let the gifts slip from view and from practice, in many cases due to lack of teaching or erroneous teaching on the subject.